Kyzael/BitCrafty/README.md

    python -m http.server 8000
    ```
    Then open [http://localhost:8000](http://localhost:8000) in your browser.
-3. All data is loaded from `bitcraft_flat.json` and processed in-browser.
+3. All data is loaded from normalized JSON files in the `data/` directory and processed in-browser.

+## Data Structure
+The application uses a modern, normalized data structure with separate JSON files:
+- **`data/items.json`** - All items with standardized entity IDs (`item:category:identifier`)
+- **`data/crafts.json`** - All crafting recipes with material/output references
+- **`data/requirements.json`** - Profession, tool, and building requirements for crafts
+- **`data/metadata/`** - Additional metadata files for professions, tools, and buildings